Why are we writing an article about the best hostels in Edinburgh? Well…

 Where to Stay in Edinburgh

 If you wish to stay in a hotel, be prepared to spend a high price on your stay.
 But here’s a little secret: you don’t have to.
-Some of the nicest hostels in the country may be found in the Scottish capital!
-Below are the 3 best hostels in Edinburgh.
+Some of the nicest Edinburgh hostels are among the best in Britain!

 The Best Hostels in Edinburgh